Skip to content

 2. Adversarial — argued for full deferral (“keep forever is correct for eval-platform signal extraction; documented policy without enforcement is a liability; spectral.core.retention constants violate ADR-065 admission discipline”).
 Directionally right that time-based TTL alone is wrong but over-indexed on deferral.

 3. Founder reframe (load-bearing): retention is a reference-graph problem, not a time problem.
-Traces cited by applied change sets cannot be deleted by age — that breaks auditability + regression baselines + signal replay.
+Audit-chain records cited by published world-model versions cannot be deleted by age — that breaks auditability + regression baselines + signal replay.
 State-based vocabulary emerged.

 4. Second reframe: an initial five-state draft (with PENDING as a pre-scan state) leaked context-specific concerns into a vocabulary shared across contexts.
 Refined to four context-agnostic states.